lovettchris/wincam/src/ScreenRecorder.Net/readme.md

 ## FFmpeg

-You can also optionally uses FFmpeg if you install the binares and add them to your PATH, you can then enable FFmpeg encodnig using `props.ffmpeg = 1`.
+You can also optionally uses FFmpeg if you install the binaries and add them to your PATH, you can then enable FFmpeg encoding using `props.ffmpeg = 1`.

 See https://github.com/lovettchris/wincam/tree/main/src/ScreenRecorder.Net